jamelyod/processing/README.md

 Hi!

-I'm trying to get my bearing in Processing, and figured I'd make a repository to post things to.
+I'm trying to get my bearings in Processing, and figured I'd make a repository to post things to.

 If anyone is reading this, feel free to browse around!